Netdex/blog.netdex.cf/_posts/2017-10-14-discovering-strange-signal.md

 ### Theory 3: I'm completely wrong
 I still have no clue, so I would not be surprised if all my conclusions were wrong.
 If you know what it possibly could be, please tell me so I can put this to rest.

+### But what about the gunshots and explosions?
+Oh yeah, I almost forgot about those.
+Taking into account the computer-connected-to-speakers-or-sound-system theory, it was probably someone playing a video game.

 Anyways, I'm kinda tired of talking about this so I'll leave it at that.
 Cheers.